Watkins Incorporated: History

-In 2017, The Watkins Company sold the home care, personal care and over-the-counter remedies product lines to Swander Pace Capital.
+In 2017, the Watkins Company sold its home care, personal care and over-the-counter remedies product lines to Swander Pace Capital.
 The newly formed sister company, J.R.
 Watkins Brands, focuses solely on home care, personal care and over-the-counter remedies.

-In September 2018, Watkins set a Guinness World Record for “Greatest number of layers in a layer cake.”
-The cake that achieved the record was a Lady Baltimore cake totaling 260 layers and broke the previous record by 30 layers.
-It stood 6 feet and 1 inch tall.
-Ingredients included 900 eggs, 480 pounds of sugar, 150 pounds of flour, 102 pounds of shortening, 45 pounds of butter, 32 pounds of oil, 45 pounds of milk, 30 pounds water, 2.5 pounds salt, and 7 pounds of Watkins All Natural Baking Vanilla Extract.
-Watkins commissioned Wuollet Bakery in Minneapolis to bake the cake, and the record breaking event took place at the Watkins headquarters during the company's 150th anniversary celebration.
+In September 2018, Watkins set a Guinness World Record for the greatest number of layers in a layer cake.
+The record-breaking confection was a 6' 1" Lady Baltimore cake with 260 layers, exceeding the previous record by 30 layers.
+Ingredients included 900 eggs, 480 pounds of sugar, 150 pounds of flour, 102 pounds of shortening, 45 pounds of butter, 32 pounds of oil, 45 pounds of milk, 30 pounds of water, 2.5 pounds of salt, and 7 pounds of Watkins All Natural Baking Vanilla Extract.
+Watkins commissioned Wuollet Bakery in Minneapolis to create the cake, and the record-breaking event took place at Watkins headquarters during the company's 150th anniversary celebration.